-Mindful of this requirement, the ELE Code builds on existing sectoral practice to establish a focused set of quality standards for the provision of programmes to international learners by ELE providers in Ireland.
-The ELE Code is complemented by the QA Guidelines for ELE, and both documents should be used by providers to check their practices and to identify areas that may require development.
-These documents can also be used to assist each ELE provider in its efforts to ensure a positive experience for its international learners from the first point of engagement through to their exit from the programme.
-Compliance with the ELE Code and QA Guidelines for ELE should be integrated into providers' own quality assurance policies and procedures.
+Mindful of this requirement, the ELE Code builds on existing sectoral practice to establish a focused set of quality standards for the provision of ELE programmes by ELE providers to international learners in the state.
+The ELE Code is complemented by the QA Guidelines for ELE.
+In order to demonstrate the suitability of their quality assurance procedures, ELE providers must have regard to, and meet, the criteria set out in the QA Guidelines for ELE.
+Both documents should be used by providers to examine practices and identify areas that may require development.
+These documents may also be used to assist ELE providers in their efforts to ensure a positive learning experience for international learners from the first point of engagement with the provider through to their exit from their ELE programme.
+Compliance with the ELE Code and QA Guidelines for ELE should be integrated into ELE providers' own quality assurance policies and procedures.